-- Rewrite: using your notes, do a thorough rewrite of the entire draft.
+- Rewrite: Using your notes, do a thorough rewrite of the entire draft.
 Now your messy rough draft is cleaned up.

-- Edit: you’ll probably clean up a lot of technical errors as you rewrite and revise, but when you edit, you should be focused on grammar, spelling, punctuation, and sentence structure.
+- Edit: You’ll probably clean up a lot of technical errors as you rewrite and revise, but when you edit, you should be focused on grammar, spelling, punctuation, and sentence structure.
 If you’re not sure about the rules of grammar, this is when you should look them up.

-- Proof: finally!
+- Proof: Finally!
 Now you’re just checking for those last remaining pesky typos.

-You might have to repeat some of these steps.
+You might need to repeat some of these steps.
 For example, I usually recommend proofreading a manuscript until you can’t find any remaining mistakes or typos.
 Ideally, once you’re done, you’ll bring in a professional editor.
 Remember, no matter how many times you go over your manuscript, a few mistakes and inconsistencies will slip through.

 How Much Do You Rewrite?

-Do you try to produce a perfect first draft or do you follow the old adage that writing is rewriting?
+Do you try to produce a perfect first draft, or do you follow the old adage that writing is rewriting?
 Do you use different writing processes for different projects?
-I do.
+(I do.)
 Finally, what are some of your favorite writing tips?
 Share your thoughts by leaving a comment, and keep writing.